TommesJay/website/source/en/home.md

 ## Compare different concepts in the planning phase

-Already in the planning phase with accu: rate can plan different solutions for directing large flow of visitors.
+Already in the planning phase with accu:rate can plan different solutions for directing large flow of visitors.
 In the result graph risk factors are visible, as well as the pro and cons of different solution scenarios.
 Based on the simulation result can be understood which concept should be preferred best meeting your requirements.
 By the early evaluating various options increase planning security and reduce costs.